… And Facebook for All

 At least, that’s what Mark Zuckerberg would want us all to think, wish and feel.
 I can understand that, a desire to make a website about as universal as possible.
 Once the site stopped being exclusive to collegians, the inevitable business model was to universalize it.
 And the site, today (although that will probably change), has about the best chance to become a truly universal web experience as any site.

 So, are you on the biggest social media site on the planet?
-About 1.82 billion daily users are, as of this writing (late 2020).
+About 2.93 billion monthly active users are, as of 2022.
 But, wait, not so fast.
 Is that number truly accurate?
 Absolutely not.
 After all (and for different reasons), my husband and I each have more than one account.
 Do you?
 Even if you don’t, I bet you’ve got at least one friend who does, and probably lots more.

 And that is perfectly all right, and is absolutely permitted by the site (although they’d like to change that).
 And they are trying to….